-The purpose of the State of California Workforce Planning Model is to provide clear and relevant workforce planning guidance that aligns staffing and competencies with departments’ current and future strategic business needs.
-The Model provides instruction for developing a comprehensive workforce plan that contains strategies addressing five main areas of workforce planning: diverse recruitment, retention, employee development, knowledge transfer and succession planning.
-Expanded succession planning guidance begins in Phase 3, by utilizing the State of California Succession Planning Model.
+The purpose of the State of California Workforce Planning Model is to provide clear and relevant workforce planning guidance that aligns staffing and competencies with an organization's current and future strategic business needs.
+The model provides instructions for developing a comprehensive workforce plan that contains strategies addressing five main areas of workforce planning: recruitment, retention, employee development, knowledge transfer and succession management.
+Expanded succession management guidance begins in Phase 3, by utilizing the California Succession Management Model.

-The State of California Workforce Planning Model should be used when a department wants to begin or refine a workforce plan to ensure the department’s critical missions and strategic plan objectives can be met.
+The State of California Workforce Planning Model should be used when an organization wants to begin or refine a workforce plan to ensure its critical missions and strategic plan objectives can be met.

-The Deliverable describes the concrete product that will result with completion of the Phase.
+The Deliverable describes the concrete output that will result with completion of the Phase.

 The Steps outline the major actions that should be taken to complete the Phase.

-The Tools identify tools and/or resources that can be used to assist with accomplishing the step referenced in front of the tool.
+The Tools identify tools and/or resources that can be used to assist with accomplishing the step referenced.

 The Detailed Information provides in-depth direction for accomplishing each Step.

-The workforce analysis accomplished in Phases 1 through 2, informs recruitment, retention, employee development, knowledge transfer, and succession planning strategies developed in Phase 3.
-Detailed guidance for succession planning begins in Phase 3 by utilizing the State of California Succession Planning Model.
+The workforce analysis accomplished in Phase 1 and Phase 2, informs recruitment, retention, employee development, knowledge transfer, and succession management strategies developed in Phase 3.
+Detailed guidance for succession management begins in Phase 3 by utilizing the State of California Succession Management Model.

-GET STARTED - Click on the phase to learn about the purpose, deliverable, and actions involved in the phase.
+GET STARTED - Click on the phase to learn about the purpose, deliverable, and actions involved.

 Phase 1 - Set the Strategic Direction for the Workforce Plan

-Phase 2 - Gather and Analyze Departmental Data for the Workforce Plan
+Phase 2 - Gather and Analyze Organizational Workforce Data

 Phase 4 - Implement Strategies